motor-js/motor-ui/README.md

 ![Motor Logo](./static/motor.png)

-# Note we are no longer enhancing this package, please use @motor-js.engine.
+## Note that we are no longer enhancing this package, please use @motor-js/engine.

 # The React Framework for Qlik Sense Mashups